multivac61/phx_devenv/README.md

 # `phx_devenv`

-> [!IMPORTANT]
+> [!NOTE]
 > Everything you need to develop your Phoenix app locally™

 I wanted a simple template repository that had everything needed work on [Phoenix applications](https://hexdocs.pm/phoenix/overview.html).

-I use a basic [Nix flake with devenv](https://devenv.sh/guides/using-with-flakes/#modifying-your-flakenix-file) to manage dependencies, as well as managing the postgres instance.
+This is an adaption of the [devenv Phoenix example](https://github.com/cachix/devenv/tree/main/examples/phoenix)  where we use a basic [Nix flake with devenv](https://devenv.sh/guides/using-with-flakes/#modifying-your-flakenix-file) to manage dependencies, as well as managing the postgres instance.

 We then use [direnv](https://direnv.net/) and [nix-direnv](https://github.com/nix-community/nix-direnv) to automatically enter a development shell when you `cd` into the project directory.

-## Bootstrapping new app
+## Bootstrap

-> [!IMPORTANT]
+> [!CAUTION]
 > When running `phx.new` you need to provide a new name for the project, unfortunately the
 > Tailwind LSP will not recognize the project when run in the current directory `./.`